Republic of Ireland: Languages

-The Irish Constitution describes Irish as the "national language" and the "first official language", but English (the "second official language") is the dominant language.
+The Irish Constitution describes Irish as the "national language" and the "first official language", but English, the "second official language", dominates.
 In the 2016 census, about 1.75 million people (40% of the population) said they were able to speak Irish but, of those, under 74,000 spoke it on a daily basis.
 Irish is spoken as a community language only in a small number of rural areas mostly in the west and south of the country, collectively known as the Gaeltacht.
 Except in Gaeltacht regions, road signs are usually bilingual.
 Most public notices and print media are in English only.
 While the state is officially bilingual, citizens can often struggle to access state services in Irish and most government publications are not available in both languages, even though citizens have the right to deal with the state in Irish.
 Irish language media include the TV channel TG4, the radio station RTÉ Raidió na Gaeltachta and online newspaper Tuairisc.ie.
 In the Irish Defence Forces, all foot and arms drill commands are given in the Irish language.

 As a result of immigration, Polish is the most widely spoken language in Ireland after English, with Irish as the third most spoken.
 Several other Central European languages (namely Czech, Hungarian and Slovak), as well as Baltic languages (Lithuanian and Latvian) are also spoken on a day-to-day basis.
 Other languages spoken in Ireland include Shelta, spoken by Irish Travellers, and a dialect of Scots is spoken by some Ulster Scots people in Donegal.
 Most secondary school students choose to learn one or two foreign languages.
 Languages available for the Junior Certificate and the Leaving Certificate include French, German, Italian and Spanish; Leaving Certificate students can also study Arabic, Japanese and Russian.
 Some secondary schools also offer Ancient Greek, Hebrew and Latin.
 The study of Irish is generally compulsory for Leaving Certificate students, but some may qualify for an exemption in some circumstances, such as learning difficulties or entering the country after age 11.